-- Production Events: Both proctor registration and competitor conference registration deadlines are December 11 (section) and February 28 (state).
+- Production Events: Both proctor registration and competitor conference registration deadlines is the second Friday in December (section) and the last Friday in February (state).

-- Interview Events: Prejudged materials must be submitted by 11:59 pm pacific time on January 18 (section) and by 11:59 pm pacific time on March 15 (state).
+- Interview Events: Prejudged materials must be submitted by 11:59 pm pacific time on the third Friday in January (section) and by 11:59 pm pacific time on the second Friday in March (state).

 - Prejudged Project Events: Projects must be submitted by 11:59 pm pacific time on January 18 (section) and by 11:59 pm pacific time on February 28 (state).
-(Report file size limit 25 MB)
+(Reportt file size limit 25 MB)

-- Submission - Production Events: Work must be submitted by 11:59 pacific time on January 18 (section) and by 11:59 pm pacific time on March 29 (state).
+- Submission - Production Events: Work must be submitted by 11:59 pacific time on fourth Friday in January (section) and by 11:59 pm pacific time on the third Friday in March (state).

-- Chapter Events: Chapter projects including LCABR must be submitted by 11:59 pm pacific time on March 15.
+- Chapter Events: Chapter projects including LCABR must be submitted by 11:59 pm pacific time on the first Friday in March.
 (Report file size limit 25 MB.
 Compress file as needed.)

 - All Statements of Assurance must be submitted online and are included on the electronic form.